spark-86/trust-archi/public/md/rhex-protocol.md

 -   R⬢ records are immutable
 -   Aliases (like `readme`) are mutable, pointing to a `current_hash`
--   Servers can redirect, but must NEVER alter ledger content
+-   Redirects may be used by clients, but **must not** alter or obfuscate the ledger’s source of truth

 ---